-CONSOLIDATED PRESIDENTIAL GENERAL ELECTION - NOVEMBER 3, 2020 SAN LUIS OBISPO COUNTY, CALIFORNIA nstructions to Voters: To vote for all of the electors of a party, fill in the oval next to the names of the presidential and vice presidential candidates of that party.
-A filled oval next to the name of a party and its presidential and vice presidential candidate, is a vote for all of the electors of that party, but for no other candidates.
-For all other contests, to vote for a candidate whose name appears on the ballot, fill in the oval next to the writer in line and write in the candidate's name.
-Do not vote for more than the number of candidates allowed.
-To vote on a measure, fill in the oval next to the word "YES" or the word "NO".
-Marking the ballot outside of the designated space to vote or a candidate or measure may compromise the secrecy of the ballot.
-If you tear, deface, or wrongly mark this ballot, return it to get another.
+CONSOLIDATED PRESIDENTIAL GENERAL ELECTION - NOVEMBER 3, 2020 SAN LUIS OBISPO COUNTY, CALIFORNIA

+Instructions to Voters: To vote for all of the ejectors of a party, fill in the oval next to the names of the presidential and vice presidential candidates of that party.
+A filled oval next to the name of a party and its presidential and vice presidential candidates of that party.
+A filled oval next to the interest of the party and its presidential and vice presidential candidate.
+For all other contests, to vote for a candidate whose name appears on the ballot, fill in the oval next to the write-in line and write in the candidate's name.
+Do not vote for a person whose name is not on the ballot, fill in the oval next to the write-in line and write-in li